grammyjs/website/site/docs/plugins/keyboard.md

 Here are three examples how to build a custom keyboard with `text` buttons.

-You can also request the phone number with `requestContact`, the location with `requestLocation`, a poll with `requestPoll`, a user with `requestUser`, and a chat with `requestChat`.
+You can also request a user with `requestUser`, a chat with `requestChat`, the phone number with `requestContact`, the location with `requestLocation`, a poll with `requestPoll`, and share a web app with `webApp`.
+Check out all keyboard button types in the [API reference](https://deno.land/x/grammy/mod.ts?s=Keyboard#Methods).

 #### Example 1